microsoft/coyote/README.md

 it as many times as you want, making debugging and fixing the issue much easier.

-Coyote is used by several teams in [Azure](https://azure.microsoft.com/) to systematically test their distributed systems and services, findings hundreds of bugs before they manifest in production.
+Coyote is used by several teams in [Azure](https://azure.microsoft.com/) to systematically test their distributed systems and services, finding hundreds of bugs before they manifest in production.
 In the words of an Azure service architect:
 > Coyote found several issues early in the dev process, this sort of issues that would usually bleed
 > through into production and become very expensive to fix later.